d-j-e/SNPPar/README.md

 Note that ambiguous and/or missing calls should be indicated by a '-'.

-Also, SNPPar currently requires the GenBank version of the reference genome (same sequence as used to map the reads!)
+Finally, SNPPar currently requires the GenBank version of the reference genome (same sequence as used to map the reads!)

-Note: If any gene is split in the reference (including across the origin of the reference), the program will ingnore this gene, but will give a warning to user.
+Note: If any gene is split in the reference (including across the origin of the reference), the program will ingnore this gene, but will give a warning to user (see **Logging** below).

 # Running SNPPar

-    python snppar.py -h
+    snppar -h

-    usage: snppar.py [-h] [-s SNPTABLE] [-m MFASTA] [-P SNP_POSITION_LIST] -t TREE -g GENBANK [-d DIRECTORY] [-p PREFIX] [-S] [-H] [-C] [-R] [-a] [-n] [-e] [-f] [-x FASTML_EXECUTE] [-c] [-u]
+    usage: snppar [-h] [-s SNPTABLE] [-m MFASTA] [-P SNP_POSITION_LIST] -t TREE -g GENBANK [-d DIRECTORY] [-p PREFIX] [-S] [-H] [-C] [-R] [-a] [-n] [-e] [-f] [-x FASTML_EXECUTE] [-c] [-u]